Manaslu Base Camp Trek

 Manaslu Base Camp trek takes you through a wide variety of landscapes that are difficult to trek and oddly shaped.
-In addition to that, the total distance of this Manaslu Trekking is around 177 KM which you will have to trek 15 to 20 km each day.
-With that distance and the steep and rocky trail will surely question your stamina and perseverance.
-The early days in the trek can be a challenging walk as the trail goes through the Budi Gandaki Gorge.
+In addition to that, the total distance of this Manaslu Trekking is around 177 KM, and you will have to trek 15 to 20 km each day.
+That distance and the steep and rocky trail will surely question your stamina and perseverance.
+The early days of the trek can be a challenging walk as the trail goes through the Budi Gandaki Gorge.

-Crossing the Larke La pass at the altitude of 5160 m is the most challenging section of this trek.
+Crossing the Larke La pass at 5160 m is the most challenging section of this trek.
 Thus, you must be mentally and physically prepared to tackle these difficulties during the trek.

 The varying altitude is another factor that may cause difficulty during the trek.
-The Manaslu Trek begins at the altitude of 710m at Soti Khola taking you up to the highest point of the trek at Larke La Pass at 5160m.
-The body goes through huge changes in the surrounding and you must be able to adjust to that.
-Thus, there is a high chance of getting altitude sickness in this trek.
+The Manaslu Trek begins at the altitude of 710m at Soti Khola, taking you up to the trek’s highest point at Larke La Pass at 5160m.
+The body goes through considerable changes in the surroundings, and you must be able to adjust to that.
+Thus, there is a high chance of getting altitude sickness on this trek.

-So, you must prepare yourself to tackle all the risks of altitude sickness.
+So, it would help if you prepared yourself to tackle all the risks of altitude sickness.
 Learning about altitude sickness and its symptom can be highly helpful.
-In addition to that, consult your doctor regarding the altitude sickness and its medication before the trek.
+In addition to that, please consult your doctor regarding altitude sickness and its medication before the trek.

 For more details: Manaslu Trek Difficulties